EeshayuS/StockHawk/README.md

-This is the finished third project in Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
+This app allows the user to add and monitor stocks.
+A widget is also included.